DalbergDataInsights/react-components/README.md

     />
 ```

-## Line Chart
+# Line Chart

-React component built using the [Recharts](https://recharts.org/en-US) library to help visualize data on a line chart.
+React component built on top of the [Recharts](https://recharts.org/en-US) library to help visualize data on a line chart.

 ## Line Chart Props
 - data -required : iDataPoint[] - Data Model used by DDI (List of objects for the rows).